Wideband Audio Waveform Evaluation Networks: Efficient, Accurate Estimation of Speech Qualities: WAWEnet for Seven Objective FR Targets and Four Subjective Targets

 We added to our collection the dataset described in \cite{Mittag2021IS} and generously provided by the Quality and Usability Lab of the Technische Universit\"at Berlin.
 We designate this the TUB dataset.
 It contains a variety of speech sources, simulated impairments (added background noise, selected codecs, packet loss, bandpass filtering, and clipping) and live impairments (background noise, landline-to-mobile calls, and VoIP calls) Additional details are given in \cite{Mittag2021IS}.
 We successfully computed seven FR target values for 14,220 of the TUB speech files.\footnote{The ``TEST\_LIVETALK'' database had no reference files so FR targets could not be calculated.
 FR estimators occasionally fail to produce valid results so this reduces the usable number of files as well.} Each of these files also has crowd-sourced subjective ratings of overall speech quality, noisiness, coloration, discontinuity, and loudness.

 We used the subjective ratings ``overall speech quality,'' ``noisiness,'' ``coloration,'' and ``discontinuity'' (labeled as MOS, NOI, COL, and DIS, respectively) as targets for WAWEnet training.
 The ``loudness'' rating is not a practical target for WAWEnets because WAWEnets use normalized input speech levels.
-This removes variation in overall signal level which is a dominating factor behind the ``loudness'' ratings.
+This removes variation in overall signal level, which is a dominating factor behind the ``loudness'' ratings.
 This normalization could be removed if training for ``loudness'' is desired.

 We divided the dataset in two ways.
 The first was according to the labeling that was provided with it.
 We used the 10,903 files (77\%) from ``TRAIN\_LIVE'' and ``TRAIN\_SIM'' for training, the 642 (4\%) files from ``TEST\_FOR,'' ``TEST\_NSC,'' and ``TEST\_P501'' for testing, and the 2,675 files (19\%) from ``VAL\_LIVE'' and ``VAL\_SIM'' for validation.
 Note that ``TEST\_NSC'' contains German language speech and the remainder of the dataset is English language speech.
-The second way we divided this dataset was through random sampling: 50\% (7,110 files) were used for training, 40\% (5,688 files) for testing, and 10\% (1,422 files) for validation.
+In order to compare this somewhat heterogeneous division with a more homogeneous division, we also divided the dataset through random sampling: 50\% (7,110 files) were used for training, 40\% (5,688 files) for testing, and 10\% (1,422 files) for validation.
 The results presented below are based on the testing portion in both cases.

 File lengths range from 4.5~s to 14.6~s with a mean of 8.8~s and a median of 9.0~s.
-WAWEnets work on three-second segments where the SAF is at least 50 percent.
+WAWEnets work on 3-second segments where the SAF is at least 50\%.
 For each file we find all such distinct segments in the file---98\% of the files produce two segments, 48\% produce three and 10\% produce four.
 The result is approximately 28,200 training segments, 6,800 validation segments, and 1400 testing segments---a total of 30 hours of speech.
-Using G.191 tools \cite{UGST_STL}, we converted the data from 48,000~smp/s to 16,000~smp/s and normalized each segment to \mbox{$26 \pm 0.2$}~dB below the overload point.
+Using G.191 tools \cite{UGST_STL}, we converted the data from 48,000~samples/second to 16,000~samples/second and normalized each segment to \mbox{$26 \pm 0.2$}~dB below the overload point.